bmeece/bmeece.github.io/README_Crystalline_Giant.md

+# Design Document

-Probability 1 - 10 taking out each number gotten till all are gone
+* Probability 1 - 10 taking out each number gotten till all are gone

-roll a number and take it out the set so it can't be rolled again
+* Roll a number and take it out the set so it can't be rolled again

-alow people to slecet counters to say that it got that while also taking it out of the set
+* Allow people to select counters to say that it got that while also taking it out of the set

-when a result is "rolled" the corresponding button switchs on
+* When a result is "rolled", the corresponding button switches on